Information Warfare Officer

 Information Security Consultant

-Cognitive skills your 1648 training built — and where they transfer.
+Cognitive skills your 1648 training built — and where they transfer in civilian work.

 Situational Awareness